Brandon-short/Brandon-short.github.io/ccna.md

 -   - can be broken up into heiarchies
   - breaks the AS into multiple areas
   - uses ABRs area border routers and internal routers and AS border router and backbone routers
+  - Packet Types
+    - Hello
+      - dynamically discovers neighbors
+      - default 10 seconds on broadcast ethernet segments
+      - dead timer = 4x the hello interval
+    - Database Description (DD/DBD)
+      - used to exchange versions of each link state advertisment
+    - Link State Request (LSR)
+      - request for all LSA information
+    - link state update (LSU)
+      - contains LSAs
+      - response from LSRs
+    - Link State acknowledgement (LSAck)
+      - confirms receipt of an LSU
+  - hierarchies
+    - area 0 is backbone area
+      - all traffic that traverses to different area's will route through the backbone area
+    - you should design OSPF by breaking routers up into areas
+    - Area border routers (ABR)
+      - routers that sit at the border between areas 0 and another area
+      - ABRs can summarize routes but must be done carefully
+    - Autonomous system border router (ASBR)
+      - routers that sit on the border between 2 autonomous systems
+    - Internal routers
+      - internal to a single OSPF area

 ## Multicast